healkan/Sending-Bluetooth-Presence-to-WebEx-Teams/README.md

-The four things I want the PI to do are:
+The three things I want the PI to do are:

 (1) Detect Bluetooth signal